watsoncj/qso/readme.md

 ## Add

-Contacts are stored in an friendly YAML file.
+Contacts are stored in a friendly YAML file.

     $ ./qso add kd0rwr